oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 ## Example {#vc-sd-jwt-example}

-The following is a non-normative example of an unsecured payload of an SD-JWT VC.
+The following is a non-normative example of the user data of an unsecured payload of an SD-JWT VC.

 <{{examples/01/user_claims.json}}

-The following is a non-normative example of how the unsecured payload of the SD-JWT VC above can be used in a SD-JWT where the resulting SD-JWT VC contains only claims about the Subject that are selectively disclosable:
+The following is a non-normative example of how the unsecured payload of the SD-JWT VC above can be used in an SD-JWT where the resulting SD-JWT VC contains only claims about the Subject that are selectively disclosable:

 <{{examples/01/sd_jwt_payload.json}}